Licensing the Ballets

-- A written request, including the name of the ballet you are interested in licensing (if known); performance dates and proposed length of license (per performance, or a multi-year period); venue information and ticket prices, proposed rehearsal period, and number of male and female dancers in the company.
+A written request, including the name of the ballet you are interested in licensing (if known), performance dates and proposed length of license, venue information and ticket prices, proposed rehearsal period, and number of male and female dancers in the company.

-- A DVD of your company in a recent performance (if this is your first request to the Trust).
+A downloadable video link showing your company in a recent performance.
 The most helpful and advantageous recordings are those which show the full company and exhibit the dancers’ technique, agility, and speed.
 Footage should include women en pointe and men dancing, as well as partnering.

-Note: If you are not certain about the ballet you would like to request, the Trust will be in direct contact with you once the submitted materials are reviewed.
+Note: If you are not certain about the ballet you would like to request, our office will be in direct contact with you once the submitted materials are reviewed.

 The license fees and royalties are based on the organizational structure and budget of each company, school, university or presenter.

-All licensed ballets require a Balanchine approved repetiteur to stage the work in rehearsals and get the work on stage for the premiere.
-Repetiteurs are contracted separately from the Trust license.
+All licensed ballets require a Balanchine Trust-approved repetiteur to stage the work in rehearsals and get the work on stage for the premiere.
+Repetiteurs are contracted separately from the Trust's license.